jonivrapi/foundations-of-algorithms/programming-assignments/Programming Assignment 1/README.md

 3. charts.py
 4. functools.cover
 5. ProgrammingAssignment1.cover
+6. ProgrammingAssignment1.pdf
-6. ProgrammingAssignment1.py
+7. ProgrammingAssignment1.py
-7. random.cover
+8. random.cover
-8. README.md
+9. README.md
-9. typing.cover
+10. typing.cover
-10. utils.py
+11. utils.py

+All `.cover` files are trace files.
+All `.py` files are code files.
+The `.pdf` file is my compiled latex for this assignment.